Optimization for the propagation of a multiparticle quantum walk in a one-dimensional lattice: Bounds of position variance

-In this section, we consider the case that the walkers are initially uncorrelated on the spatial lattice but entangled in the coin space.
-We concern how the relative distance is dependent on the initial coin state, and obtain the upper and lower bounds of the distance when the number of walk steps is large.
+Now we consider the case in which the particles are initially uncorrelated in the spatial lattice but entangled in the coin space.
+We are concerned with how the position variance between the particles is dependent on the initial coin state, and we obtain the upper and lower bounds of the position variance when the number of time steps is large.